 Bordeaux wine is produced by more than 8 producers or châteaux.
-There are 500 appellations of Bordeaux wines.
+There are 500 Bordeaux wine appellations.

 Bordeaux